 The first hole, though, was a really crazy experience—a first for the Golf Nomad!
 As we were just about to hit our approach shots on this par-5, the maintenance crew descended upon the green and the greenside bunkers out of nowhere like it was a Black Ops mission.
 They jumped in the bunkers and started raking, paying no mind to us.
 Another guy started cutting the new hole for the day in the back of the green while the previous day’s hole/pin was still in the front.
 Finally, he waved us up and we hit our approaches.
 AFTER we had hit, he continued his work and changed the hole location!
 Luckily, neither of us had stuck our approaches next to the old hole or it would have been a really rude switcheroo.
 Either way, we just found it very amusing.

 Overall, the front nine overshines the back nine here in my opinion.
 Both in terms of conditions and design, I found the front more enjoyable.
 Both nines feature a ton of water hazards in play that really define what you need to do on most holes.
-The front nine has a lot more trees and is framed better visually while the back nine is a bit more open with less trees and the surrounding aesthetics aren’t quite as nice and green.
+The front nine has a lot more trees and is framed better visually while the back nine is a bit more open with less trees.
+The surrounding aesthetics aren’t quite as nice and green.

 With a little more exposed terrain, I did notice more thin and patchy spots on the back nine, but it was still mostly in solid shape other than the bunkers, which were terrible.
 I wasn’t in one on the front, but they appeared to have much better sand.